 |Get Started||Sign Up||Sign Up||Sign Up||Sign Up||Sign Up|

-Aspiration offers a 1.00% APY is better than the competition.
+Aspiration offers up to 3.00% APY with Plus.
 If you take advantage of the welcome bonus, you can easily offset the cost of Aspiration Plus and still enjoy some free money.

 If you have over $10,000, the CIT Savings Builder is a better choice than Aspiration Spend & Save.
 Similarly, if you want more investment options or to even automate your investing, SoFi is the best choice.
 You can see the latest APY rates in the table below and compare.